 Renewing An Award

 To renew an award, you must maintain satisfactory academic progress at the college you are attending.
 Students must submit the FAFSA no later than March 1 each year.
-Eligible students who submit the FAFSA after March 1 will be considered as long as funds remain available.
 You must also continue to demonstrate financial need.
 You may receive a GA Grant for a total of four years of full-time, degree-seeking, undergraduate study.

 Students must successfully complete at least 30 credits by the end of your second academic year of enrollment and each academic year thereafter.
 This means that if you are eligible for either the GA grant, you must complete at least 30 credits per academic year, beginning in your second year and thereafter, in order to receive full (non-prorated) eligibility of your State grant award.